Majorization-Minimization Networks for Inverse Problems: An Application to EEG Imaging: Introduction

 The paper is organized as follows.
 Section~\ref{sec:related} reviews related work.
 Section~\ref{sec:prelim} formulates the ill-posed inverse problem studied in this paper and recalls the main principles and conditions of quadratic MM.
 The proposed methodology is presented in Sections~\ref{sec:method} and~\ref{sec:bilevel}.
-In Section~\ref{sec:method}, we address the construction of valid quadratic MM majorants for cosine-similarity losses with analytical upper bounds, as well as for general twice-differentiable losses with Lipschitz-continuous gradients.
+In Section~\ref{sec:method}, we address the construction of valid quadratic MM majorants for cosine-similarity losses with analytical upper bounds.
 Section~\ref{sec:bilevel} then introduces the bilevel optimization framework based on the proposed MM solver.
 Section~\ref{sec:appli} describes the application setting and datasets.
 Section~\ref{sec:resul} reports experimental results on the ESI problem.
 Finally, Section~\ref{sec:conclu} concludes the paper and outlines directions for future work.

 \textbf{Notation}: Uppercase bold letters (e.g., $\Lm$) denote matrices, and lowercase bold letters (e.g., $\xv$) denote column vectors.
 The symbol $\odot$ denotes the Hadamard (entry-wise) product. $\Diag(\vv)$ denotes the diagonal matrix with entries defined from vector $\vv$. $\Dm \succeq 0$ (resp. $\Dm \succ 0$) means that $\Dm \in \R^{n\times n}$ is positive semi-definite, SPD (resp. positive definite, PD), that is, for all $\xv \in \R^n$, $ \xv^\top \Dm \xv \geq 0$ (resp. $ \xv^\top \Dm \xv > 0$). $\onev_{n}$ denotes the vector of ones with length $n$ and $\onev_{m,n} = \onev_m \onev_n^\top$.